Nightkingale/Personal-Website/posts/origin-story-of-nightkingale.md

 For example, the idea in this song is that the person bought drugs (dubbed M&Ms on the track) from an unknown dealer and manages to get high off them.
 In the *Heavenly Night* album, I reveal that the dealer is none other than El Chapo.
 There are some more vague references between tracks, but this one is probably one of the most obvious ones.

+I also originally tried to sample a Poison Control Center PSA for the beat in this track.
+However, I wasn't able to get it cleared, so I had to scrap that idea.

-After this track released in March 2023, I announced I was finished making tracks.
+After this track released in March 2023 though, I announced I was finished making tracks.
 However, I had amazing support on all three of the tracks.
 After some time away from writing songs, I began to plan my return.

 ![The promotional art for the release of "Well Shit, What a Vibe."](../assets/images/posts/origin-story-of-nightkingale/well_shit_what_a_vibe.png)